euvel/ccs/README.md

 ```
 python3 main.py
 ```

+press 'q' to exit.

-on other terminal you can see logs:
+On other terminal you can see logs:
 ```
 tail -f main.log
 ```